sonic-net/SONiC/doc/crm/Critical-Resource-Monitoring-High-Level-Design.md

 5. Remove DASH entries to fell above low threshold
 6. Verify that THRESHOLD_CLEAR message is written to syslog
 7. Verity that TH_USED counter from syslog message matches created entries

+### 4.1.4.2 DRAM VS tests
+The existing unit tests should be extended to cover DRAM resources in the same way as all the other CRM resources (STATS and THRESHOLD events)

 ## 4.2 System Test cases
 ## 4.2.1 DASH System Test Cases